home-assistant/hadashboard/README.md

 ```
 If omitted, no units will be shown.

+# Customizing CSS styles
+If you want to customize the styles of your dashboard and widgets, the easiest way is to use the customize.scss file.

 # Changes and Restarting

 When you make changes to a dashboard, Dashing and `hapush` will both automatically reload and apply the changes without a need to restart.